Web-Development-Environments-2021/Assignment2_205492671_308546167/README.md

  - sign out ->>> welcome
  - clear forms -NAOR
  - double key pressed cases in setting like "ArrowUp7"
- - all styles in index.html should move to css files - NAOR
  - write the about modal dialog decription ++++
  - new deisgn for the pac man board
  - lives for pac man - LIAD